jeffa/ec2-instances/readme.md

 Known Issues
 ------------
-The Suse package installer zypper is failing to install nginx.
+* The Suse package installer zypper is failing to install nginx.
+* Copious overusage of `sleep` to reduce chances of race conditions